Lower East Side Printshop, Inc. presents Treasure Island

 DANIEL VASQUEZ (b.
 1983, El Salvador; lives and works in New York, NY) received his BA from Rowan University.
 Select exhibitions include Brooklyn Waterfront Artists Coalition, NJ and Studio 1950, New York, NY.

 HALLIE RINGLE is the Curatorial Assistant at The Studio Museum in Harlem.
 She received a BA from UNC Chapel Hill in Art History and History and MA from UT Austin with an emphasis in Contemporary African Art.

 Lower East Side Printshop's programs have been supported in part by public funds from the National Endowment for the Arts, New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, and the New York City Department of Cultural Affairs in partnership with the City Council.
-Private supporters have included: Lily Auchincloss Foundation, Milton and Sally Avery Arts Foundation, Bloomberg Philanthropies, Ford Foundation – Good Neighbor Committee, ICAP/John Nixon, Jerome Foundation, The J. M. Kaplan Fund, Emily Hall Tremaine Foundation, New York Community Trust, PECO Foundation, Andy Warhol Foundation for the Visual Arts, and our generous patrons and members.
+Private supporters have included: Lily Auchincloss Foundation, Milton and Sally Avery Arts Foundation, Bloomberg Philanthropies, Ford Foundation - Good Neighbor Committee, ICAP / John Nixon, Jerome Foundation, The J. M. Kaplan Fund, Emily Hall Tremaine Foundation, New York Community Trust, PECO Foundation, and the Andy Warhol Foundation for the Visual Arts.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.